 If you’ve been encouraging the Quaker to talk from a young age, praising attempts to speak even if unsuccessful, it’ll be chattier and more communicative when it masters speech.

 There’s no standard cut-off point for when a Quaker parrot stops talking or learning new words.

 Parrots aren’t believed to experience a cognitive decline as they age, so a bird may continue chatting and expanding its vocabulary for many years.

 However, older parrots are more set in their ways, while the brain of a younger bird absorbs new information more readily.
 You may notice that a Quaker’s communication skills peak at a younger age.

 A Quaker parrot won’t forget the words it knows and enjoys saying.
 However, it may show reluctance to learn new dialog, preferring to lean back on established words and phrases.

-Do Quaker Parrots Talk to Each Other?
+Quaker Parrots Don’t Talk English To Each Other

 Quaker parrots are very social, relying on regular interaction to remain happy.
 If you can’t meet its needs for attention and companionship, two Quaker parrots should be housed together,